mvitez/thnets/README.md

 ### THNETWORK *THCreateOpenCLNetwork(THNETWORK *net)

 Create a new network from the given network.
 The new network will use OpenCL.

+### THNETWORK *THCreateLowpNetwork(THNETWORK *net, float range)

+Create a new network from the given network.
+The new network will use gemmlowp (8 bit gemm).
+The output of the convolutions is supposed to be between -range/2 and +range/2. *This feature is experimental.*

 ### int THOpenCLHalfFloat(int enable)